haileyplay/ChurnAnalysis-ElectricityCompany/README.md

 # Churn Analysis for Electricity Company
 This is an assignment done during my master study about data analysis  where R coding language is applied.
 A dataset of 20,000 customers with information on their demographics, houses, energy usage, contract period, and churn behavior is provided.

 **Business Problem**: High customer churn rate affects company profitability and growth.
-We applied statistical analysis to understand the reason for customer churn
+We applied statistical analysis and visualisation to understand the reason for customer churn.

 ## Features